akshaykumarboth/CustomSharedPref/README.md

-Custom Shared Pref library prototype.
+#Custom Shared Pref library prototype.
 Used clean archtitecture.
 Koin for DI.
 Room DB internally for data storage.

+Way to test:
-Also MainActivty is prresent in which, you can check the testPref method for the library usage.
+You may refer the MainActivty, in which, you can check the testPref method for the library usage.

 Attaching the logs: